 About the StackScript

 This StackScript builds Jacktrip from the main Github repository.
 So version 1.3.0 as of this writing.
+(Note: this process comes at the end of the second script and throws a lot of error messages — no worries)

 The script also installs audio apps (Qjackctl, Ardour and Jmess), some easier-to-use utility apps (Kate – a graphical text editor, and Nautilus – a graphical file-manager) and virtual-desktop servers (a web-based one used by Linode’s GLISH interface, and a VNC server).